jennli/git_codecore_practise/README.md

 # git_codecore_practise
-This is a github practise repository in codecore
+This is a github practise repository from codecore